makesaltlake/heimdall/README.md

 ### Ruby

-You'll need a [compatible](.ruby-version) Ruby version.
-Skip this section if you already have one.

-[rbenv](https://github.com/rbenv/rbenv) is recommended, but plenty of other tools like [RVM](https://github.com/rvm/rvm) will work as well.
+You'll need a [compatible](.ruby-version) Ruby version. [rbenv](https://github.com/rbenv/rbenv) is recommended, but plenty of other tools like [RVM](https://github.com/rvm/rvm) will work as well.

-First, [install Homebrew](https://brew.sh/) if you don't have it already.

-Then install rbenv:
+The easiest way to install rbenv is to use Homebrew.
+[Follow the directions](https://brew.sh/) to install Homebrew if you don't have it already, then install rbenv:

 ```shell
 brew install rbenv